WP Engine vs Cloudways 2026: Which Managed WordPress Host Actually Wins?

 Cloudways pricing is based on the underlying server cost — you pay for the server plus a Cloudways management fee.
 Here's what the most popular configurations look like:

 No limits on the number of sites per server.
 No per-site pricing.
-That math starts to look very different when you're managing 15 or 20 client sites.
+When you're managing 15 or 20 client sites, that math starts looking very different.

 Best for: Developers, agencies managing multiple sites, technically-comfortable business owners, anyone who wants cloud infrastructure without DevOps overhead.